kadena-io/pact/docs/en/pact-reference.md

     (credit payee amount)))
 ```

 Defpacts may be nested (though the recursion restrictions apply, so it must be a different defpact).
-They may be kicked off
+They may be executed
 like a regular function call within a defpact, but are continued after the first step by calling `continue` with the same arguments.

 As such, they have the following restrictions: